Print volume is one of the most important factors to consider when shopping for a new printer but why? What does it even mean?

 How Do I Figure Out My Current Print Volume?

-There are three main ways to figure out what your current monthly print volume is.
+There are three main ways to calculate your current monthly print volume.
 They are:

 1. Check Your Current Printing Bill

-Checking your current printer/copier invoice will serve as the most accurate form of examining your monthly print volume, and if utilizing a maintenance plan for your current machine, your invoice will likely tell you exactly how much you print or copy each month.
+Checking your current printer/copier invoice will be the most accurate way to examine your monthly print volume.
+If you utilize a maintenance plan for your current machine, your invoice will likely tell you exactly how much you print or copy each month.

 2. Check the Meter Reads on Your Printer

-Meter reads tell you how many impressions, or total prints and copies, you have made, and it is usually found in the machine’s settings or on a printed report.
+Meter reads tell you how many impressions, or total prints and copies, you have made.
+The information is usually found in the machine's settings or on a printed report.

-Take the meter reading you discovered and divide it by the number of months you’ve owned that machine.
-This would provide a close calculation of your monthly print volume, especially if you purchased your current machine new since the meter would’ve started at or near zero.
+Take the meter reading you discovered and divide it by how many months you've owned that machine.
+The result will provide a close calculation of your monthly print volume, especially if you purchased a new machine, since the meter should start at or near zero.

 3. Check How Much Paper You Use Each Month

-If the previous two options aren’t possible for you to complete, you can gauge how much paper or paper reams you go through each month to give you a rough estimate to work with as you search for a machine that can safely handle your monthly print volume.
+Let's say you can't complete the previous two options.
+In that case, you can gauge how much paper or paper reams you go through each month to get a rough print volume estimate.
+This estimate will help you as you search for a machine that can safely handle your monthly print volume.

-For an example of how to calculate volume with paper, let’s say you go through two paper reams a month.
-To estimate your current print volume, you would simply multiply two times the total number of pages in a ream (typically 500) to approximate how many prints you make in a month.
+For an example of calculating volume with paper, let's say you use two paper reams a month.
+To estimate your current print volume, you would simply multiply two times the total number of pages in a ream (typically 500) to approximate the number of prints you make in a month.

 What Other Factors Go Into Buying a Printer?

-Knowing your print volume before you dive into research for a new machine will set you up to find a printer that can sufficiently handle your print volume and help you avoid the unexpected costs that can arise with an inadequate printer.
+Knowing your print volume before you research a new machine will help you find a printer that can sufficiently handle your volume and avoid the unexpected costs that can come with the wrong printer.

-Use the steps discussed in this article to check your current print volume and use that as a statistical measure to narrow down your search for your next machine.
+Use the steps discussed in this article to calculate your current print volume, which you can then use to narrow down the search for your next machine.

-Because we’ve been in the printer/copier industry for over 35 years, we’ve learned all the things you need to consider before buying an office printer.
+Because we've been in the printer/copier industry for over 35 years, we've learned everything you need to consider before buying an office printer.

-Print volume is one of the most pertinent, but there are plenty of other factors that you need to go over before pressing “Buy” on your next printer.
+Print volume is one of the most pertinent factors, but there are plenty of other factors that you need to consider before pressing "Buy" on your next printer.

 Download our free Guide to Purchasing or Leasing a Printer to learn about all the factors you need to take into account before purchasing your office’s next machine.